ashwinYardi/uniswap-v3-limit-orders/LimitOrders.md

 ## Things Remaining:

+- The biggest feature that we need to add is fee management.
+The liquidity that is supplied at a Tick is also earning the fees.
+Now we need way to access this fee.
+Either portion of that fees should be given to Limit order owners and the rest can be taken as a protocol fee by the contract owner.
-1. Posittion Tokens use solidity version 0.8.20.
+- Posittion Tokens use solidity version 0.8.20.
 But rest of the code uses v0.7.6.
 Solidity compiler should be unified to avoid some redunduant files that are used atm.
-2. The way LimitOrderHandler deploys Position Tokens is not standard.
+- The way LimitOrderHandler deploys Position Tokens is not standard.
 It should dynamically calculat bytecode.
 But solidity version mismatch makes it tedious.
 Again, using the single solidity compiler ( latest preferably ) will avoid this.
-3. Test Cases and End to End testing.
+- Test Cases and End to End testing.
 This is just he POC code.
-4. Scenario scripts
+- Scenario scripts
-5. Gas Optimization: Code has been writen the short span of time. it can further be optimized e.g. Variable packing for structs.
+- Gas Optimization: Code has been writen the short span of time. it can further be optimized e.g. Variable packing for structs.
 Also the carefully using the datatypes.
-6. This is POC.
+- This is POC.
 But to get it work with real Uniswap V3, we need to work aith Gelato like services to colelct our positions from Unioswap V3 pool.